Best Nursing Pillows 2025, Tested & Reviewed

 1. My Brest Friend Nursing Pillow.

 The My Brest Friend is our #1 pick and for several good reasons.
 This pillow is very versatile: it works for moms no matter what their shape and size (small, medium, large, or plus-size), what size breasts they have, and where they want to breastfeed their baby (nursing chair, couch, bed, floor, car, etc.).
 The pillow wraps around your body and secures with a buckle that is easy enough to use with one hand (the deluxe version of this pillow has a “no-noise” Velcro strap).
 The pillow is made of two different recyclable foams glued together.
 The bottom foam, which will sit on your lap, is a denser foam and the upper foam where the baby will lay is less dense (softer) for comfort.
 The cover is easily removed and completely machine washable, and there are additional covers available for purchase if needed.
-Since the pillow is made of foam and not stuffing or filling like many other pillows, the My Brest Friend does not lose its shape and develop an uneven surface.
-Even the strap that goes around your body is foam, providing nice back support.
+Since the pillow is made of foam and not stuffing or filling like many other pillows, the My Brest Friend does not lose its shape and develop an uneven surface over time.
+Even the strap that goes around your body is foam lined, providing nice back support.
 One interesting feature is that the pillow has two small humps called feeding risers that slightly elevate the baby’s head.
-My Brest Friend incorporated the feeding risers based on recommendations from lactation consultants.
-Another plus to the feeding risers is that while one riser will raise your baby’s head slightly, the other riser, which will be near your baby’s butt, will help keep the baby from rolling.
+My Brest Friend incorporated the feeding risers based on recommendations from lactation consultants: one riser will raise your baby’s head slightly, and the other riser will be near your baby’s butt and help keep the baby from rolling.
 With the foam structure of the pillow, the feeding risers, and the wrap-around strap, your baby will be able to comfortably stay on the pillow even when they start becoming a little more wiggly.

 This nursing pillow allows you to nurse your baby with one hand free or if you can do it safely, two hands free.
 Something this pillow has that no other breastfeeding pillow has is a small pocket for you to put all your essentials like a bottle of water, a small snack, nipple cream, baby pacifier, or your phone.
 This pillow is also available in a deluxe version, an inflatable travel version, and a twin version.
 Two minor cons about the My Brest Friend: First, the zipper for the cover is on the bottom edge of the pillow, so if you are wearing shorts and your thighs are exposed, there is a possibility you will feel the zipper against your skin.
 Nothing terrible, but worth mentioning.
 Second, this pillow is certainly not compact and will take up a lot of space when traveling!
 All that padding and comfort does come at a cost to portability.
 Overall, the My Brest Friend is hands-down our favorite nursing pillow of the year, and has quickly become our “brest friend” for nursing!
 Who else loves the My Brest Friend nursing pillow?
 Our friends at Babygearlab, Babylist, WhatToExpect, and The Bump also consider it a top pick!
 Interested?
 You can check out the My Brest Friend nursing pillow here!